A glass half cracked

 We have live music almost every night, but I’ve become so calloused that all I hear is white noise.

-When I’m not grimacing from the pain in my knees, brought on by constant squatting and running, I’m forced to smile and feign interest through a brief interaction with a customer.
+When I’m not grimacing from the pain in my knees, brought on by constant squatting and running, I’m forced to smile and feign interest through brief interactions with customers.
 The longer I’ve gone on in the business, the more difficult it has become to hide my exasperation with the rabid alcoholics, who pound the counter and whistle for attention.

 It drove me to stop drinking.